DanielaPamplona/SWN/README.md

 The shifted white noise (SWN) is a stimuli that, by introducing random spatial shifts in the usual white noise stimulus, increases the resolution of the measurements, estimating faster and more acurater visual receptive fields.

 ### Instalation
-1) Clone the code or download and unzip it.
+#### 1) Clone the code or download and unzip it.

 Go to the directory where the code is.

-2) Update your conda envioronment.
-If you don't have conda installed in your computer, go to the [conda webpage](https://docs.conda.io/projects/conda/en/latest/index.html)s and install it.
-Conda allows to create envioronments to manage packages and avoid incompatabilities between dependencies, for more details why you should use conda, you can follow this [link](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).
+#### 2) Update your conda envioronment.

+If you don't have conda installed on your computer, go to the [conda webpage](https://docs.conda.io/projects/conda/en/latest/index.html) and install it.
+Conda allows creating environments to manage packages and avoid incompatibilities between them.
+For more details see [why you should use conda](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).

 $ conda update conda

-3) Create the SWN envioronment and install the requirements
+#### 3) Create the SWN environment

 $ conda env create -f SWN-env.yml

-4) Activate the envioronment
+#### 4) Activate the envioronment

 $ conda activate SWN